Leave UC Davis

 International Students.
 With the exception of continuing students attending summer session(s), students in F-1 or J-1 status must contact the Services for International Students & Scholars (SISS) office through iGlobal prior to or within 24 hours of submitting an online Cancellation/Withdrawal form to prevent immediate termination of their SEVIS record.

-Those who cancel/withdrawal from Summer Sessions are still considered UC Davis students and this action will not impact their fall enrollment status or registration.
+Students that cancel/withdrawal from Summer Sessions are still considered UC Davis students; this action does not impact fall enrollment status or registration.
 The Schedule of Refunds does not apply to Summer Sessions.
-For detailed information, refer to the Refund and Cancellation/Withdrawal information.
 A Cancellation/Withdrawal form must be received by the deadline for each session as posted on the Summer Sessions calendar.

 The Cancellation/Withdrawal form is available each term starting with Pass One Appointments and closes on the last day of instruction.